accuknox/help/docs/how-to/azure-onboarding.md

 ## **From AccuKnox SaaS UI**

-Configuring your Azure cloud account is complete, now we need to onboard the cloud account onto Accuknox Saas Platform.
+Configuring your Azure cloud account is complete, now we need to onboard the cloud account onto AccuKnox Saas Platform.

 **Step 1:** Go to settings→ Cloud Account and click on Add Account